chqu1012/de.dc.swtform.designer/readme.md

 SwtFormDesigner is a framework for describing user interface declarativly and generates a lot of supported features.
+Mainly its grouped controls to a form.
 * Generating user interface classes in java
 * Preview Part of described ui
 * A lot of combined widgets